bfeitknecht/vault/sem3/A&D/UE/bf/A&D-bf-u04.md

 ## (a)
 ![[A&D-e-u04.pdf#page=3&rect=87,418,532,517|A&D-e-u04, p.3]]

-We find the pivot $k$ in the given weird array $A$ using a modification of the binary search algorithm.
+We find the pivot $k$ in a given weird array $A$ using a modification of the binary search algorithm.
 As a nice side effect, we sort the array in constant time after having found the pivot.

 The correctness of the algorithm is given by the fact that the weird array contains only unique elements and the subarrays induced by the pivot are sorted in ascending order.
 This implies that the pivot is exactly the index of the element that is greater than the element directly proceeding it.
 Since we half the search range in every iteration, the algorithm’s runtime is in $O(\log n)$.

 ```
-// algorithm to sort weird array based on modified binary search
+// algorithm to determine pivot element in weird array
+// based on modified binary search
 // runtime:		O(log n)
 // input:		integer array A of length n
 // output: 		integer pivot